JoshuaLelon/LikeThese/README.md

 /* Some lines omitted for brevity */
 ```

-## Phase 2: Set up Auth
+## Phase 2: Set up Auth ✅
 ### Checklist
-[ ] Enable Email/Password sign-in from the Firebase console and link the iOS app to the Firebase project.
+[x] Enable Email/Password sign-in from the Firebase console and link the iOS app to the Firebase project.
-[ ] Add the FirebaseAuth dependency (via CocoaPods or Swift Package Manager).
+[x] Add the FirebaseAuth dependency (via Swift Package Manager).
-[ ] Update AppDelegate (or SwiftUI App) to configure Firebase and handle authentication states.
+[x] Update AppDelegate (or SwiftUI App) to configure Firebase and handle authentication states.
-[ ] Create a simple "Sign Up" and "Log In" flow (e.g., two SwiftUI Views or UIKit ViewControllers).
+[x] Create a simple "Sign Up" and "Log In" flow.
-[ ] Implement basic "Create Account," "Log In," and "Log Out" in code using FirebaseAuth.
+[x] Implement basic "Create Account," "Log In," and "Log Out" in code using FirebaseAuth.
-[ ] Testing: Confirm a new user can be created, can log in, and can log out successfully.
+[x] Testing: Confirm a new user can be created, can log in, and can log out successfully.

 ### File Structure Tree once implemented
 LikeThese/